Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Related work

 \if 0 Finally, the prototype implementation of predictive mitigation does not prevent or mask interference between the pacing logic and the application, which may result in timing leaks from the application to the paced traffic (\S\ref{sec:design}). \fi

 \textbf{(d) Related work with other security goals.} Herd~\cite{le2015herd}, ~Vuvuzela~\cite{van2015vuvuzela}, Karaoke~\cite{lazar2018karaoke}, and Yodel~\cite{lazar2019yodel} provide metadata privacy: they prevent information about who is communicating with whom from leaking via {\nsc}s. {\sys}'s goal is different: it prevents sensitive data from leaking via {\nsc}.
-To address its~goal, in addition to shaping individual packet sizes and timing, {\sys} shapes the lengths of application messages. \if 0 Further, although metadata-privacy systems and {\sys} share some underlying techniques (e.g. use of fixed size packets and dummy packets to shape traffic), {\sys} additionally masks interference between the application and HyPace, thus preventing any leak of sensitive data via timing channels. \fi
+To address its~goal, in addition to shaping individual packet sizes and timing, {\sys} shapes the lengths of application messages. \update{Herd~\cite{le2015herd} and Yodel~\cite{lazar2019yodel} focus on VoIP calls. {\sys} can also be used to shape VoIP traffic.
+For instance, uniform pacing can be used for a maximum duration, which is picked before the call from a set of allowed durations.
+Only this maximum duration, but not the actual duration, will be leaked. } \if 0 Further, although metadata-privacy systems and {\sys} share some underlying techniques (e.g. use of fixed size packets and dummy packets to shape traffic), {\sys} additionally masks interference between the application and HyPace, thus preventing any leak of sensitive data via timing channels. \fi